0xInfection/TIDoS-Framework/README.md

 - [x] Exploits Castle has only 1 exploit. `(purely developmental)`
 - [x] And finally, Auxiliaries have got 4 modules. `more under development`
 - [x] All four phases each have an `Auto-Awesome` module which automates every module for you.
-- [x] Since 2.1: huge performance boost through parallelisation in various modules
+- [x] huge performance boost through multiprocessing
 - [x] Piping Attacks through Tor (not implemented everywhere yet)
 - [x] You just need the domain, and leave everything is to this tool.
 - [x] TIDoS has full verbose out support, so you'll know whats going on.
-- [x] Since 2.2: Attacking now even easier with a new GUI
+- [x] Attacking now even easier with a new GUI

 ### Main new features
-The main differences between TIDoS and TIDoS are:
 - [x] the programming language: TIDoS is fully ported to Python3
 - [x] the interface: TIDoS presents a new, Metasploit-like console interface
 - [x] Parallelisation: TIDoS uses multiprocessing to speed up attacks